lyokha/nginx-haskell-module/README.md

 embedded by the *Data.FileEmbed*, otherwise the nasty things may happen!
 Literal strings that end with *hashes* (*#*) are actually addresses of compiled static byte arrays that do not change during runtime.
-To enable the hash literals option *-XMagicHash* must be added into the directive *ghc_extra_flags*.
+To enable the hash literals option *-XMagicHash* must be added into the directive *haskell ghc_extra_flags*.
 Working on such a low level requires using functions *unsafePackAddressLen* and *unsafePerformIO* from modules *Data.ByteString.Unsafe* and *System.IO.Unsafe* respectively (in this example *unsafePerformIO* can be safely replaced with the fastest and the unsafest *IO unwrapper* *accursedUnutterablePerformIO* from